lxx-holmes/COMP7607-project/README.md

 XLNet, introduced by Yang et al. (2019), can achieve state-of-the-art results on several NLP benchmarks, surpassing BERT and other models on tasks like text classification, question answering, and sentiment analysis.
 Our study shows that it can perform closely to RoBERTa, and outperform RoBERTa-base on the PC-S dataset.

-We fine-tuned XLNet to do the hawkish-dovish sentence classification task; codes and experiment results can be found in:
+We fine-tuned XLNet to do the hawkish-dovish sentence classification task; codes and experiment results can be found in submodule: